A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: -Analysis

 and

-where $P$ is a block diagonal matrix consisting of the $Q_i$ and $R_i$ matrices of the corresponding noise terms.
-This can also include free decision variables to reduce conservatism, i.e., scaling the \ac{QMI} of each error source by a positive scalar, since this won't change the uncertainty set.
-Next, we discuss suitable convex relaxations to ensure the problem is solvable using standard robust control techniques.
+This formulation can include free decision variables in $P$ to reduce conservatism, i.e., scaling the \ac{QMI} of each error source by a positive scalar, since this won't change the uncertainty set.
+Next, we discuss suitable convex relaxations to ensure the problem is solvable by standard robust control techniques.
 First, we overapproximate the set $\Delta$ by

-In particular, we drop the restriction that the measurement error and disturbance must be consistent with the data as in \cite{Koch2020,Berberich2019}.
-Furthermore, we do not require the uncertainty to be block diagonally structured, which is common practice, when combining multiple uncertainties by stacking the corresponding multipliers diagonally \cite[Section 6.3]{Weiland1994}.
-An interesting topic for future research is how to choose $\tilde{\Delta}$ as close as possible to $\Delta$ to reduce the introduced conservatism.
+In particular, we relax the restriction that the set of errors must be consistent with the data as in \cite[Section IV]{Koch2020}, hence we only consider a superset.
+This is done in order to employ robust control techniques, which requires an \ac{QMI} formulation.
+Furthermore, we do not require the uncertainty to be block diagonal, which is common practice, when combining multiple uncertainties by stacking the corresponding multipliers diagonally \cite[Section 6.3]{Weiland1994}.
+An interesting topic for future research is how to choose $\tilde{\Delta}$ as close as possible to $\Delta$ to reduce the introduced conservatism, e.g., by including structured singular values to enforce the block diagonal structure.

 Now, we can apply Theorem\,\ref{theorem:param:LFT} to obtain the following \ac{LFT}